History of the Rush Fire Department

 The Rush Fire District:

 Formed in 1927, with a budget then of $1,300, this board consists of five town residents, elected by the registered voters (one each December for 5-year terms), to serve as fire commissioners.
 It is a volunteer position.
 Mandated by law, these commissioners oversee the tax money collected for fire services purposes by the town of Rush.
-The present rate is $1.12 per 1,000 of assessed valuation ($100,000 home pays $112.00 per year).
-The budget for 2016 is approx. $341,000.
-This included funds into an apparatus replacement reserve account and a building/maintenance reserve account.
-January 1, 2016 balance in these accounts will be $480,000.
-(Approx $320,000 for an addition on station 1)
+The present rate is $1.15 per 1,000 of assessed valuation ($100,000 home pays $115.00 per year).
+The budget for 2019 is $356,420.00.

 New York State Law - the Board of fire commissioners set policy for the fire department and ambulance service that operate in the town of Rush.
 The district provides the larger trucks, buildings, insurance, heat, lights and fuel, some training funds and most of the fire and rescue equipment.
 They also review and approve all operational procedures and SOP's that the firefighters and officers use.

 Open public meetings are held each month the third Tuesday at 7 pm at the main fire station.
-The present Chairman of the Board is Robert J. Faugh - 533-1892
+The present Chairman of the Board is Scott Goodman.

 The Rush Fire Department and Ambulance Operation:

 Who provides the service?
 In the Town of Rush the Rush Fire Department, Inc. provides the personnel to operate the ambulance, fire and rescue equipment.
 All the officers and members are volunteers - not one our members are paid!
 The fire department also provides fire prevention activities and for over 78 years have sponsored a cub scout pack, boy scout troop and since 1976 a firematic explorer post for the youth of Rush.
 Since 1960 the department has provided the "Al Mack" memorial scout building for the troop 134 activities.
 In 2003 we took on the sponsorship of a girl scouting program - "Daisy Troop 710" is our troop.
 The FD has an annual fund drive and carnival to raise fund for the FIRE DEPARTMENT operation.
-All the fund drive money goes toward new and replacement equipment, training, seminars and replacement funds for an ambulance, rescue truck and four wheel drive brush unit.
+All the fund drive money goes toward new and replacement equipment, training, seminars and replacement funds over the years for 7 ambulances, 4 rescue truck and 2 four wheel drive brush unit.
+2 ATVs, 2 Boats w/ trailer.
 90% of the ambulance operation is funded by the Fire Department NOT THE FIRE DISTRICT TAXPAYERS.

 Water Rescue Team: